firatbatar/6502Emulator/test/Instructions/README.md

 $ make
 ```

-or for separete build of each test file, run
+or for separete build of each test file, use

 ```
 $ make [instructionName]